JamesSchwellenbach/Leetcode-1970/README.md

 # My solution

-Uses binary search to reduce the number of days to check if a path to cross exists
+Using binary search I reduced the number of days to check if a path across the matrix exists

 canCross() checks if a path exists on a specific day, by adding the first row of tiles that are land to a queue and then popping them off and adding their uncheked neighbors to the queue.
 I put the neighbors underneath at the front of the queue and the other neighbors at the end.
 It returns true if a neighbor is both land and on the bottom row, false otherwise.